zackbradys/rancher-workshop/README.md

 kubectl apply -f http://git.$NUM.$DOMAIN/gitea/workshop/raw/branch/main/fleet/gitea.yaml
 ```

-## Questions/Comments
+## Questions and Comments

 Workshop Completed!
 Nice.
 How do we feel?
+We'll review the workshop outcomes to see if we missed anything.